The Tribunal will decide if you need compulsory treatment.

 - be invited to your hearing

-You can make somebody your nominated person using the Nominated Person Form.
-This takes a while so don’t leave it too late.
+You can make somebody your nominated support person using the Nominated Support Persons Form.

 You can learn more about nominating a person to support you on the Independent Mental Health Advocacy website.

 Find out more about family, friends and carers at Tribunal hearings.

 An Independent Mental Health Advocate

 These advocates help people have their say about mental health treatment.